hannahliu-github/NYOS/README.md

 ### Time Histogram of Citations Per Month
 ![Screenshot 2](time1.png)

-Some months of one year has more tickets issused than other months.
+Parking tickets are not distributed evenly in each month throughout the year.

 ### Tickets Issued by Precint
 ![Screenshot 3](bar2.png)

-Precint 000 has the extremely high counts over other precints.
+Precint code 000 has the most parking tickets by far, but this might represent photo-captured tickets instead of a location.
+Precints 084 (Downtown Brooklyn) and 001 (Manhattan Financial District) have high shares of tickets over the period analyzed.

 ### Tickets Issued by License Plate State